 - Where it is in the Public Interest

-It is in the public interest for us to assist with the prevention of Money Laundering, Fraud and Terrorist Financing.
-For us to protect against these we are required to undertake checks and ongoing monitoring in accordance with UK and European Union legislation (including, money laundering regulations).
+It is in the public interest for us to assist with the prevention of Money Laundering, Fraud, and Terrorist Financing.
+For us to protect against these we are required to undertake checks and ongoing monitoring in accordance with the UK and European Union legislation (including, money laundering regulations).

 - Where we have a legitimate business interest to use your information

 There are certain circumstances where we have a legitimate interest in using your information, which may not be aligned to the core element of the service we provide you, but may enhance the overall service we can provide you.
 For example, for our registered clients we will keep you informed of the foreign currency markets, providing interesting insight and research, as well as continuing to understand your individual currency requirements as part of our ongoing relationship with you.

 We will perform various anti-fraud checks as part of the client onboarding process and via ongoing monitoring.